pynt-io/pynt/SECURITY.md

-# Security and Disclosure Information Policy for the Containers Projects
+# Security and Disclosure Information Policy for Pynt's

+At Pynt, we are committed to maintaining the security of our systems and our customers' data.
+We believe in transparent and responsible disclosure of security vulnerabilities.
+Our policy outlines how we handle security vulnerabilities and related disclosures.

  * [Reporting a Vulnerability](#Reporting-a-Vulnerability)
  * [Security Announcements](#Security-Announcements)